-The construction of new homes is underway on the site of a former colliery in Doncaster, Yorkshire.
+New homes are being built on the site of a former colliery in Doncaster, Yorkshire.

-Al told, 1,200 new homes are planned for Torne Park, the former Rossington Colliery site, but 7- homes are currently being built as part of the first phase of the scheme.
+In total, 1,200 new homes are planned for Torne Park, the former Rossington Colliery site, but only 7 are currently under construction as part of the scheme’s first phase.

-Harworth Estates, the UK property regeneration company owned by Harworth Group plc, has spent the past 18 months carrying out land preparation works for the first phase of development that will deliver up to 166 new homes over the next two years.
+Harworth Estates, Harworth Group plc’s UK property regeneration company, has spent the last 18 months preparing land for the first phase of development, which will deliver up to 166 new homes over the next two years.

-The company secured outline planning consent in December 2012 for a mixed-use scheme, including up to 1,200 new homes, commercial buildings, food retail, a school and a health centre.
+In December 2012, the company received outline planning permission for a mixed-use scheme that included up to 1,200 new homes, commercial buildings, food retail, a school, and a health centre.

-Harron Homes has started building 70 homes earlier as part of the first phase after obtaining detailed planning consent from Doncaster Council.
-The company plans to deliver a range of four-bed detached homes, as well as private amenity features and tree planting in public spaces.
+Harron Homes began construction on 70 homes earlier this year as part of the first phase after obtaining detailed planning permission from Doncaster Council.
+The developer intends to build a variety of four-bedroom detached homes, as well as private amenity features and tree planting in public areas.

-Taylor Wimpey also received detailed planning consent for up to 96 new homes.
-The company plans to deliver a mixture of detached and semi-detached homes in a high-quality landscape.
+Taylor Wimpey was also granted detailed planning permission for up to 96 new homes.
+The developer intends to build a mix of detached and semi-detached homes in a high-quality landscape.

-The development of Torne Park has been unlocked by the construction of the Finningley and Rossington Regeneration Route Scheme (FARRRS) link road, a new highway from Junction 3 of the M18 to the A638 at Parrot’s Corner.
-Led by Doncaster Council, the £56 million scheme, funded by the Regional Growth Fund, Harworth Estates, Peel Group and Verdion, began in autumn 2013 and is expected to be completed by Carillion in January 2016.
+The construction of the Finningley and Rossington Regeneration Route Scheme (FARRRS) link road, a new highway from Junction 3 of the M18 to the A638 at Parrot’s Corner, has enabled the development of Torne Park.
+The £56 million scheme, led by Doncaster Council and funded by the Regional Growth Fund, Harworth Estates, Peel Group, and Verdion, began in autumn 2013 and is expected to be completed by Carillion in January 2016.

-In addition to unlocking new housing development, the road also unlocks commercial development for Verdion to develop its Inland Port project and significantly reduces journey times to Doncaster’s Robin Hood Doncaster Sheffield Airport.
+The road not only allows for new housing development, but it also allows Verdion to develop its Inland Port project and significantly reduces travel times to Doncaster’s Robin Hood Doncaster Sheffield Airport.

-Tim Love, director of strategic land at Harworth Estates, said: “This is a milestone for Harworth Estates as a company and for the FARRRS project as a whole.
-It is testament to the hard work of all those involved in the programme that we’ve reached this stage and we look forward to delivering our promise of up to 1,200 new homes over the next 10 years.”
+“This is a milestone for Harworth Estates as a company and for the FARRRS project as a whole,” said Tim Love, Harworth Estates’ director of strategic land.
+We’ve arrived at this point thanks to the hard work of everyone involved in the programme, and we’re excited to deliver on our promise of up to 1,200 new homes over the next ten years.”

-Katie Charlesworth, sales and marketing director at Harron Homes, said: “We are delighted to begin work at Torne Park.
-We have asked the Mayor of Doncaster to name this part of the development and she has selected ‘Heatherfields at Torne Park’.
-We will now be building the first show homes which will be opened by the Mayor later this year.”
+“We are delighted to begin work at Torne Park,” said Katie Charlesworth, Harron Homes’ sales and marketing director.
+We asked Doncaster’s Mayor to name this section of the development, and she chose ‘Heatherfields at Torne Park.’
+We will now begin construction on the first show homes, which will be unveiled by the Mayor later this year.”

-Ian Thomson, land director of Taylor Wimpey Yorkshire, said “Taylor Wimpey Yorkshire is delighted to be involved in this project.
-The scheme is an exciting regeneration opportunity and enables us to strengthen our presence in Doncaster through the delivery of quality homes.”
+Taylor Wimpey Yorkshire’s land director, Ian Thomson, stated, “Taylor Wimpey Yorkshire is delighted to be involved in this project.”
+The scheme is an exciting regeneration opportunity that allows us to strengthen our presence in Doncaster by delivering high-quality housing.”

-Peter Dale, director of regeneration and environment at Doncaster Council, said: “It is fantastic to see housebuilding starting at Torne Park, which really shows that the FARRRS development is coming to fruition.
-The scheme will create new jobs and opportunities for people in Doncaster, and these new homes will feed in to this exciting period of growth.”
+“It is fantastic to see housebuilding starting at Torne Park, which really shows that the FARRRS development is coming to fruition,” said Peter Dale, director of regeneration and environment at Doncaster Council.
+The scheme will create new jobs and opportunities for Doncaster residents, and the new homes will contribute to the city’s exciting period of growth.”